Matrix Multiplication

 $\begin{align*} \begin{pmatrix} 24 & 8 & 17 & -5 \\ 3 & 1 & 10 & 2 \end{pmatrix} \end{align*}$

-This post is a chapter in the book Justin Math: Linear Algebra.
+This post is part of the book Justin Math: Linear Algebra.
 Suggested citation: Skycak, J. (2019).
 Matrix Multiplication.
-Justin Math: Linear Algebra. https://justinmath.com/matrix-multiplication/
+In Justin Math: Linear Algebra. https://justinmath.com/matrix-multiplication/